CyberSecurityProfessional-EthicalHacker/Burp-Suite-Professional/Steps to install.md

 	**4. Activate Burp Suite Pro**

-		1. Modify License String like "license to cybercommunity03"
+		1. Modify License String like "license to Certified Ethical Hacker"

 		2. Copy License key from keygen.jar and paste in Burp Suite Pro and click Next.